qcooperative/website/content/blog/ciwms130.md

 Thanks to the 2020 QGIS Grant Programm, QGIS Server reached a new step regarding the quality assurance.
 Indeed, the WMS 1.3.0 compliance is now a mandatory requirement for all new developments wishing to be merged in QGIS.
 Henceworth, our next objective is to reach the same maturity regarding the OGC API Features protocol.

+See you soon for talking about quality assurrance and QGIS Desktop!